ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/SoftwareDevelopmentGuidlines.rst

 - **Object oriented programming in C**
     - Object orientation is a property of code, not of the language
-    - Use object orientatied programming
+    - Use object orientated programming
     - Critical idea: data hiding
     - I.e., hide the data in private variables
     - Use interfaces